aithoughts/chat-aipm/README.md

 ## 🛳 Self Hosting

-LobeChat provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
+AiPMChat provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
 This allows you to deploy your own chatbot within a few minutes without any prior knowledge.

 > \[!TIP]
 >
-> Learn more about [📘 Build your own LobeChat][docs-self-hosting] by checking it out.
+> Learn more about [📘 Build your own AiPMChat][docs-self-hosting] by checking it out.

 ### `A` Deploying with Vercel, Zeabur or Sealos